 With recent advances in the treatments of blood cancers, UCLA Health and the Leukemia & Lymphoma Society are visiting communities across Southern California to discuss these emerging therapies.
-Register and join us in person or online!
-Dinner will be provided to guests attending in person.

 Adolescents and young adults diagnosed with cancer share unique medical and psychological challenges.
 Join us at this dynamic panel to hear directly from blood cancer survivors diagnosed during their college years and the UCLA Health doctors and allied health professionals that provide care and support to these patients.